ChatGPT read the internet. A $5,000 consultant just wants to keep you booking. We've read the files.

 Stored encrypted, used to generate your report, and never sent to any model provider for training.
 You can delete the evaluation any time.

-What's the difference between the read and the exemplar pack?+
+What's the difference between the read and an Admit File pack?+

-The read evaluates your package.
-The pack lets you see three real admitted packages for a specific school.
-They're independent — most applicants only want the read.
+The read evaluates your package against our archive.
+An Admit File pack lets you see three full admitted packages for a specific school — pulled from the same archive — so you can read them yourself.
+They're independent products.
+Most applicants only want the read.